-Student Satisfaction We've collected student satisfaction data on an annual basis, starting with 2005.
-As can be seen in figure 3, while there have been some yearly effects and excepting those effects (e.g., 2006 &2011), the data are fairly consistent- satisfaction ranges from 82%-94%.
+We've collected student satisfaction data on an annual basis, starting with 2005.
+As can be seen in Illustration 4, while there have been some yearly effects and excepting those effects (e.g., 2006 & 2011), the data are fairly consistent - satisfaction ranges from 82%-94%.
 Ratings of quality of instruction are high.
 The program meets the learning goals of over 80% of our students.
-Students are likely to recommend the program to others.
+And, students are likely to recommend the program to others.

-Figure 3 Student Satisfaction Indicators
+Illustration 4 Student Satisfaction Indicators